ilanman/Rpres_ML_2/index.md

 # Pros and Cons
 <space>

-- trees are non-parametric, rule based classification or regression method
+- Trees are non-parametric, rule based classification or regression method
-- simple to understand and interpret
+- Simple to understand and interpret
-- little data preparation
+- Little data preparation
-- works well with small or large number of features
+- Works well with small or large number of features
 <br>
-- easy to overfit
+- Easy to overfit
-- biased towards splits on features with large number of levels
+- Biased towards splits on features with large number of levels
-- usually finds local optimum
+- Usually finds local optimum
-- difficult concepts are hard to learn
+- Difficult concepts are hard to learn
-- avoid pre-pruning
+- Avoid pre-pruning
-- hard to know optimal length of tree without growing it there first
+- Hard to know optimal length of tree without growing it there first

 ----